House of Military Officers: Purposes

 Similar tasks are present in the Officers Houses of the armed forces of post-Soviet republics.
 In the Soviet era, party conferences were held for members of the Communist Party of the Soviet Union.

 Location and structure

 As is tradition, an Officers House is located on one of the central streets of the garrison.
 The architecture of the building generally resembles a Palace of Culture or even a Cinema.
-Civilians, especially in remote garrisons, were usually the wives of officers or warrant officers serving in the garrison.
-The building has usually consists of the following rooms: a wardrobe, a lobby, a concert hall, a library, and a cafe, as well as a chapel and a mini-gallery of historical pictures.
+Civilians, especially in remote garrisons, were usually the wives of officers or warrant officers serving in the garrison as well as civil service staff.
+The building has usually consists of the following rooms: a wardrobe, a lobby, a concert hall, a library, and a cafe, as well as a Russian Orthodox Church chapel and a mini-gallery of historical pictures.
 Choreographic and vocal ensembles, brass bands, and theatre troupes are commonplace at the house.
 Pop artists are commonly invited to perform at these places.
 Houses of Officers were located in all internal and external garrisons of the Soviet Armed Forces, including at Soviet bases in East Germany, Poland, Czechoslovakia, and Mongolia.